 Add and subtraction fractions using the properties of operations and the relationship between addition and subtraction.

 The picture shows the amount of crackers that Mrs. Nickel has.
-She has they have?

-7/8 more of a pack of crackers than Mrs. Fazio.
-If they combine their crackers how many packs of crackers do
+She has crackers than Mrs. Fazio.
+If they combine their crackers how many packs of crackers do they have?